Joseph Schwab: Investigation

+Death

 An intensive police search and network of roadblocks was unable to locate the suspect vehicle.
 However, an outback livestock mustering helicopter pilot from Napier Downs station, raised the alarm after spotting a camouflaged vehicle in bushland near Fitzroy Crossing.
 Tactical police, unsure if the hidden vehicle belonged to the gunman they were looking for, approached it cautiously on the ground and then called on a police Cessna 182 to fly over the site in an attempt to flush the occupant out into the open.
 A man dressed in military trousers and armed with a semi-automatic weapon emerged from the camouflaged camp and opened fire on the aircraft.

 Police on the ground identified themselves, whereupon the gunman opened fire on them too.
 Police returned fire, including firing tear gas canisters, eventually killing the gunman after a protracted firefight.
+He had died from a single gunshot to the heart.
 Police were able to save the vehicle from a grassfire started by the canisters, finding personal items (licences, credit cards, camping goods etc.) from the victims inside.
 The body was then flown to Perth for analysis.
 They later identified the gunman as Schwab based on rental and immigration documents, but his motive for the killings remains unknown.